-Did you know that reading aloud to children is the BEST way to give them a solid literacy foundation and later reading success?
+Did you know that reading aloud builds many literacy skills and gives children a solid literacy foundation for future reading success?

 Even better, it’s not complicated.
 And anyone can do it.